-It is important that, as an attorney, I have clients who feel they can be open and honest with me about their legal problems.
-Trust is a crucial element in the attorney-client relationship.
-For that reason, I want to share a little of my personal background.
+“As an attorney, it is important to me that I have clients who feel they can be open and honest with me about their legal problems.
+Trust is a critical element in the attorney-client relationship.
+For that reason, I want to share a little of my personal background.”

-Prior to ending law school, my wife and I decided to move to southern California so that we could be closer to her family.
-I wanted to move to Riverside because it seemed like an ideal location to start a practice.
+“By the time I had become a lawyer, my wife and I decided to move to southern California so that we could be closer to her family.
+I wanted to move to Riverside because it seemed like an ideal location to start a practice.”

 “After working at the Riverside courthouse, I decided to take the plunge and go out on my own.
 It had become my dream to have my own law office, doing the type of work I enjoyed and took pride in.
 Since that time, I have handled hundreds of cases, met hundreds of wonderful clients and friends, and helped people out when they had nowhere else to turn.
 It has truly been a most rewarding experience.”